 Application and assessment

 This should go without saying, but remember to pay close attention to spelling and grammar when submitting your online application.
 "We reject a lot of forms instantly because they haven't been checked properly,” says trainee recruitment advisor Frances Bennett, who adds: “The forms that stand out come from people who have done research into the firm beyond what can be found on the recruitment page, and who demonstrate a good understanding of our culture."

 Both vac scheme and direct training contract applicants who nail this stage are invited to an assessment centre, complete with psychometric tests, group exercises and interviews.

 At this point, vac scheme applicants who score highly enough go on to complete their vac scheme (see below).
 Meanwhile, between 35 and 40 training contract applicants are called back for an hour-long interview with a partner and member of HR.
 “They were really thorough and probed all aspects of my application,” recalled a current trainee.
 “They also presented me with certain situations to gauge how I would react to them and seemed genuinely interested in my responses."
 Another remembered: "I was asked quite a lot of business questions – like how the current legal market might affect a firm like Burges Salmon – and what decisions I would make if I was in charge.
 You really need to be up to date with your firm knowledge to do well."

 Candidates are also likely to be asked why they want to live and work in Bristol, but you don't need to have a local connection to be successful – only about half of newcomers do.
-BS recruiters visited 16 law fairs in 2015, including Bristol, UWE, Exeter, Durham, York, Oxford, Cambridge, UCL and Nottingham.
+BS recruiters visited 16 law fairs in 2015, including Bristol, UWE, Exeter, Durham, York, Oxford, Cambridge, UCL, Birmingham, Warwick and Nottingham.

-Burges Salmon runs four two-week summer vacation schemes.
+Burges Salmon runs four vacation schemes.
 The firm takes on just ten candidates per placement in an effort to closely mentor and give enough work to each attendee.